 We are responsible for protecting all people in the Borough from food related ill health whilst visiting or using food premise within the Borough.
 To do this we:

-- inspect food businesses to make sure their sale, preparation, manufacture and storage of food upholds our hygiene conditions
+- inspect food businesses to make sure their sale, preparation, manufacture and storage of food meets satisfactory hygiene conditions

 - make sure that foods are appropriately labelled